AMSSwanglab/SpecVar/README.md

 # vPECA2
-vPECA2 is a convenient tool for finding proper tissues and associated RE-TGs for GWAS
+vPECA2 is a convenient tool for Pinpointing relevant tissue and interpreting genetic variants with regulatory networks.

 ## Installation